esmail/StrongBox/README.md

 ### What?

 A working prototype of an encrypted, P2P file syncing system in the vein of OwnCloud (a self-hosted, client-server  system styled after the more famous DropBox).
 With StrongBox, users benefit from the accessibility and reliability of having redundant backups of their data without sacrificing privacy.
-Made as a final project submission for Professor Jim Waldo's Spring 2014 CS262 at Harvard (not bad for two weeks of coding!).
+Made as a final project submission for Professor Jim Waldo's Spring 2014 CS262 at Harvard (and not too bad for two weeks of coding!).

 ### Why?